 If there is a change to any of these characteristics, the effect is traced back to find the root cause then taken into consideration in the operational and environmental management of the site.

 As part of any earthworks, sediment and erosion control is achieved using temporary settling ponds for treating rain water runoff and revegetation of disturbed surfaces with suitable plants.
 Plants hold the soil on the banks (erosion control) and provide a natural filtration system (sediment control); as water containing small particles could flow from the site as a result of rainfall.
-Sediment control is important so that soil and other materials do not flow into natural waterways around the site, having a negative effect on native fish.
+Sediment control is important so that soil and other materials do not flow into natural waterways around the site, which could have a negative effect on native fish.